AbhishekRS4/ML_NY_Taxi/README.md

 ## For running the Flask app outside docker container
-* For running the Flask app locally, set the environment variable using the following command
+* For running the Flask app locally, set the environment variable using the following command with the correct value for tracking URI
 ```
 export MLFLOW_TRACKING_URI=sqlite:///mlruns.db
 ```